Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/lectures.md

 > Ordering constraint: things that I think should come before one another.

-- error and call refund >> weight.
+- Error and call refund >> weight.
 Because of this, weight is explained broadly as a part of transactions (quite early), and then there is a separate lecture toward the end about the details and benchmarking.

 ### Essentials

-- Intro to FRAME (kian)
+- Intro to FRAME (Kian)

   - simple-pallet
   - breeze over system, covers